ubccsss/ubccsss.org/README.md

 ##### `layouts` and `themes`.

 HTML template files for the site.
-The [hugo-bootstrap](https://themes.gohugo.io/hugo-bootstrap/) theme is used as a base for the site.
 Files with the same name in the `layouts` folder override files in the `themes/hugo-bootstrap` folder.

 ##### `static`